-Missing Queens Music Teacher Found Dead In Upstate N.Y.
+Body Of Missing Queens Music Teacher Found In Upstate N.Y.

 Public school teacher Keith Johnson, 46, was last seen last Saturday, May 4.
 His gray 2006 Hyundai Elantra, with a New York license plate DSU6632, was found Saturday by police in Shodack, N.Y., just south of Albany.

-Johnson was found in the vicinity of Shandaken, N.Y., and was pronounced deceased.
-A medical examiner will determine the cause of death.
+Johnson was found in the vicinity of Shandaken, N.Y.
+Police sources say he was semi-conscious and suffering from hypothermia when officers found him, but died by the time medics arrived.

-On May 5, upstairs neighbor Ken Achan bumped into Johnson outside their apartment building in Kew Gardens, reports CBS2’s Dave Carlin.
+On May 5, upstairs neighbor Ken Achan bumped into Johnson outside their apartment building in Kew Gardens.

 Achan says Johnson told him he was leaving the city for a short trip.